 What is the cost of a Condo vs. Co-op?

-Also, once you are actually in one, the arduous admissions process that you went through will have to be completed by all other potential neighbors, thus saving you from the possibility of living next to Kid Rock or some other similarly lovely character.
+Also, once you are actually in one, the arduous admissions process that you went through will have to be completed by all other potential neighbors.
+This saves you from the possibility of living next to Kid Rock or some other similarly lovely character.
 Also, some of the oldest, most prestigious buildings in Manhattan are co-ops.